blrchen/dockerize-react-app/README.md

-# react-dockerfile
+# Dockerize React App

-This repo shows how to create dockerfile for react application, using a hello world react app created with [create-react-app](https://create-react-app.dev/) as sample.
+This repo shows how to dockerize react application, using a hello world sample created with [create-react-app](https://create-react-app.dev/).

 ## Prerequisites